top of page

 Better Mood

-The treatment increases serotonin levels, which can boost mood and contribute to a general sense of well-being.
+Treatment increases serotonin levels, which can boost your mood and improve your overall well-being.

 APPROACH